szhou125/cmsc320finalproj/README.md

 ### Analysis

 For author comment karma, when we check for an interaction term, we do not reject the null hypothedis for no relationship because we get a p value of 0.902 and 0.788, respectively, for the posts without and with awards.
 Our model says that for posts without awards, for every upvote, there is a 0.207 decrease in the author's comment karma, and for posts with awards, for every upvote, there is an 0.302 increase in the author's comment karma.
 This makes sense as if a post has an award, the author of the comment is probably good at writing comments, but again, these are not statistically significant results.

+### Author Link Karma

+Now, let's take a look at this for author link karma.

 ```python